Darthpwner/Keepy-Uppy-2.0/README.md

 # Keepy-Uppy-2.0
-The goal of Keepy Uppy is to keep a ball in the air as long as possible to score points.
-Players can accumulate more points by doing various tricks.
+The goal is to keep the ball in the air as long as possible and try to accumulate points!
-A player can select from three balls (beach ball, basketball, and bowling ball) and each ball has unique bounciness, mass, and friction properties.
-The physics engine is derived from SpriteKit.
-Each of the three possible backgrounds (desert, beach, and forest) has unique characteristics as well.

-The game consists of four UIViewControllers: 1) Title Page, 2) Choose Ball Page, 3) Choose Background Page, 4) GamePlay Page

-Scoring: The scoring system is pretty simple.
-A single tap earns you 1 point, colliding against either the left wall or the right wall will earn you 2 points , and colliding against the ceiling earns you 3 points
+Each ball has a different level of bounciness:
+- Beach Ball (most bounce)
+- Basketball (medium bounce)
+- Bowling Ball (least bounce)

+Each background has a different damping factor:
+- Desert (most air time)
+- Beach (medium air time)
+- Forest (least air time)

+Scoring and Rules: You cannot tap the ball when it is in the score zone.
+Your score is only incremented if you get the ball above the score zone.
+Each tap in the middle zone is worth 1 point.
+- Colliding with a wall earns an additional point.
+- Colliding with the ceiling earns an extra 3 points.
+Taps in the danger zone (below the red line) are worth 3 points.

+UI Design: I used